 Island Peak, also known as Imja Tse, is a popular climbing peak located in the Khumbu region of Nepal, which is also the location of Mount Everest.
 It requires technical climbing skills, and thus, it is not recommended for beginner trekkers or climbers.
-Hiring a guide with experience in climbing Island Peak can ensure that you are safe and properly equipped for the trek.
+Hiring a guide with experience in climbing Island Peaks will ensure that you are safe and properly equipped for the trek.

 In summary, while it is possible to trek solo with a guide to Island Peak, it is always recommended to hire a guide for your safety and to comply with local regulations.